 8.07 Attendance.
-Appointees shall attend 80 percent of all City advisory board meetings in any 12-month period for which there is no prearranged absence, but in any case shall attend no less than 60 percent of all meetings unless waived by the City Council.
+Appointees shall attend 80 percent of all City advisory board meetings in any 12-month period for which there is no prearranged absence, but in any case shall attend no less than 60 percent of all meetings unless waived by the City-Council.

 8.08 Appointment/Reappointment.
+Pursuant to Section 2.1, all City advisory board members shall adhere to the City Council code of conduct.
 An open competitive process will be used to fill vacancies.
 TheCity Council will initiate an open and competitive application process and solicit applicants for the position(s).
-All City advisory board members completing their term who are interested in and eligible for reappointment may be reappointed by the City Council for a second term without an open competitive process.
+All advisory board members completing their term who are interested in and eligible for reappointment may be reappointed by the City-Council for a second term without an open competitive process.

 8.09 Criteria for Reappointment.
-Information will be sought from the Board/Committee Chairs and the City Manager (or appropriate staff) when considering reappointments.
+Information will be sought from the Board/Committee Chairs, the other current members of the relevant advisory board members, and the City Manager (or appropriate staff) when considering reappointments.
 Reappointments are based on the following criteria: